peterwmacd/arnetworks/README.md

 ## Example 1: Transitivity Model

-The package provides a detailed implementation for fitting a particular AR network model with transitivity effects (see Fang et al. (2024+), Section X.X).
+The package provides a detailed implementation for fitting a particular AR network model with transitivity effects (see Chang et al. (2024+), Section X.X).
 This is a basic example which shows how to simulate, estimate and predict with this model.